 Copper alloys and copper extrusions play an important role in telecommunications systems.
 From satellites to space exploration and mobile phone technology, copper alloys will likely remain important to human innovation in the telecommunications industry in the future!

 Copper’s many useful properties allow manufacturing companies to manipulate copper alloys to develop metal products offering a variety of useful features.
-The advantages copper alloys and copper extrusions stem in large measure from important physical properties displayed by the element copper.
+The advantages of copper alloys and copper extrusions stem in large measure from important physical properties displayed by the element copper.

 For example, the malleability of this metal enables the shaping and re-shaping of copper into a variety of useful forms.
 Manufacturers frequently recycle products containing copper in order to extract the metal for inclusion in new items.